deftio/quikdown/README.md

 ## Security

-QuikDown includes built-in XSS protection:
+quikdown includes built-in XSS protection:

 - All HTML tags in markdown are escaped by default
 - Attributes are sanitized